tfiers/githyperlink/README.md

 Get a link to the hosted html version of a git-tracked file or directory.

-This is relevant only for git remotes that serve html, like github and gitlab.
+This is relevant only for git remotes that serve such pages, like github and gitlab.

 ## Usage